-I keep coming back to”Choose Joy over Drudgery” whenever possible.
+Last year, I my new theme after many way-too-serious life events was to”Choose Joy over Drudgery” whenever possible.
 If it’s fun or going to bring good health and happiness– and I have a choice–why not listen to my ten-year-old self and choose what she would choose?
-I’m tired of being “too serious” and “on.”
-Now, after major life changes, I want to chill out a little and be as carefree as a fifth-grader!
+Remember to try to be as carefree as a fifth-grader!

 Hollyann and I went over a few themes.
 Brady Bunch?
 Superheroes?
 Costume?
 Nah… “How ‘bout Willie Wonka, a la Gene Wilder—Not the freakish Johnny Depp one?”
 I proposed.
 Hollyann shouted, “I like Willie Wonka!”